Bgood524/JavaScript-and-DOM-Manipulation/README.md

 # JavaScript-and-DOM-Manipulation

-This repository contains a html webpage wiht UFO sighting data.
-Javascript was utilized to create an input form to filter ufo sightings by date, and styled with CSS.
+This repository contains a html webpage with UFO sighting data.
+Javascript was utilized to create an input form to filter UFO sightings by date, and the page is styled with CSS.